gitChaoslord/Bulk-Cooking-Recipes/README.md

 # <p align="center"> Bulk Cooking Recipes </p>
-<p align="center">A Rimworld mod that alters the current 'cook x4' recipe to x5 and adds a x10 recipe for simple,fine,lavish and packaged survival meals.</p>
+<p align="center">A Rimworld mod that alters the current 'cook x4' recipe to x5 and adds a x10 recipe for simple,fine,lavish and packaged survival meals for Fueled and Electric Stoves.</p>

 # TODO
 -redo work amount requirement